3D Large (Archway)

 There are 3D Large workshops on the ground floor of Archway, with improved facilities for wood work, plastics, light metal work, casting and outside support.

-These workshops are shared by Fine Art and Foundation Diploma in Art and Design students.
+These workshops are shared by MA Fine Art and Foundation Diploma in Art and Design students.

 The workshops are equipped with the following:

 This workshop is equipped with pillar drills, table saw, band saw, sanders, mitre saw and a range of hand tools.

 Equipped with band saw, vacuum formers, strip benders and an oven for plastics work.

 Located at the rear of the sculpture yard, this workshop has a small spray room, and a semi covered space for construction of larger work, wet work and processes that involve fumes such as resin casting and polystyrene cutting.

 Equipped with metal band saw, fret saw, pillar drill and spot welders.
 Anyone wanting to carry out heavy metal work should use the workshops at King’s Cross).

 Technical staff work across the King’s Cross and Archway sites on rotation.

 What can students do here?

 The 3D Large (fabrication) workshops operate over two sites, Kings Cross and at Archway.
 We have tried to keep both workshops as similar as possible - you will find the same machinery, power tools, hand tools and systems in both workshops.
 Hopefully this encourages a familiarity for students and staff alike.